Salagdoong Beach - The Best Beach on Siquijor

 Where is Salagdoong Beach.

-From the popular tourist town San Jose, it takes around 1 hour cruising along Siquijor’s laid back streets to reach Salagdoong beach.
+From the popular tourist town San Juan, it takes around 1 hour cruising along Siquijor’s laid back streets to reach Salagdoong beach.

 If you stay in Lazi, the ride will be about 30 minutes.
 If you type in Salagdoong beach into Google.Maps, this will lead you directly to the beach.